COVID-19 (Coronavirus) Updates

 - Basketball Courts - reopening beginning July 10**

 - Skate Park at Durham Central Park - reopening beginning July 10**

 - City Lakes - see below for details on limited operations and capacities including the lottery system

-We have assigned off duty officers to monitor our parks, and we also ask that residents call the Police Non-emergency line at 919-560-4600 to report any violations of the Stay-at-Homer Order or unsafe behavior.
+We have assigned off duty officers to monitor our parks, and we also ask that residents call the Police Non-emergency line at 919-560-4600 to report any violations of the Safer-at-Homer Order or unsafe behavior.

 - Only open for personal boat launches and bank fishing.

 - Non-motorized boat launches and bank fishing will be on a first-come, first-serve basis.
 The first-come, first-serve canoe and kayak launches are car top only.
 The trailered canoes and kayaks will need to go through the lottery.